Working for F. W. Woolworth in the 1960s

 In the 1960s a typical sales assistant was paid £6 for a forty hour week, about 15p per hour.
 Many joined at fifteen, which was the school leaving age.
 They, like Saturday staff were paid a juniors rate of 7p per hour.

-Most people worked full-time, with their hours spread over four and a half days, including three Saturdays out of four.
+Most people worked full-time, with their hours spread over five and a half days, including three Saturdays out of four.
 Stores normally had an early closing day when they shut at lunchtime, giving their people an afternoon off mid-week.
 The team also included Saturday Staff, who were normally still at school, and could be as young as thirteen.
 Many obtained permission to work an extra hour or two in the afternoons during the week after school, and during the holidays.
 With the exception of a few seaside stores, it was illegal to trade on a Sunday.

 Most branches had more than twice as many employees in 1965, all working longer hours, than they did in 1995.
 And, in the days before equal opportunities legislation, the great majority of Managers and Executives were men.
 A woman Manager was very much the exception rather than the rule.
 By today's standards the chart below, which was originally published in the Annual Report in January 1958, is shocking for depicting all of the senior roles as being for men and all of the junior ones as being for women.